yeraydiazdiaz/futureproof/README.md

 However, I see two problems with this:

 1. The boilerplate.
-I need to enter a context manager, call `submit` manually keeping track of the futures and its arguments, call `as_completed` which actually returns an iterator, call `result` on the future remembering to handle the exception.
+We need to enter a context manager, call `submit` manually keeping track of the futures and its arguments, call `as_completed` which actually returns an iterator, call `result` on the future remembering to handle the exception.
 2. It's surprising.
-Why do you need to get the result in order to raise?
-What if I don't expect it to raise?
-I probably want to know as soon as possible.
+Why do we need to get the result in order to raise?
+What if we don't expect it to raise?
+We probably want to know as soon as possible.

 If you run this code you get the following output (at the time of this writing):